Credit: NG Launch Reel by Gian M.

 Translating the magazine page designs from mobile to tablet had some difficulties.

-We had to decide how many magazine issues we want to display within the horizontal side scroll feature.
+I had to decide how many magazine issues we want to display within the horizontal side scroll feature.

 Mobile (iOS) Light Mode